DecOperations/linear-sync/README.md

    - Updates Linear with content from your local markdown file.
    - Use: After editing markdown, run command to push changes to Linear.

+### CodeLens Integration

+When a valid Linear identifier is present in the YAML frontmatter, the extension displays CodeLens buttons for quick syncing actions.

 ### Filename Updating